 - Addictions become implanted at a really young age (just from going to the dentist or from post-operational prescriptions).
-It becomes part of the brain chemical composition and set people up for lifetime addictions.
+It becomes part of the brain’s chemical composition and sets people up for lifetime addictions.

-Six Things To Do For Prevention And Help:
+6 Things to Do For Prevention and Help:

 - Know the Substance Abuse and Mental Health Drug Help Line: 1-800 662 4357 (HELP).